Learn English Grammar

-They're all the same question as "What time is the meeting?", but we think it's more polite to rephrase it, it can be confusing, and some people even think it's long-winded and unnecessary.
+They're all the same question as "Where is my jacket?", but it's considered more polite to rephrase it.
+Now this can be confusing, and some people even think it's long-winded and unnecessary, but think of it this way:

 Other ways of starting indirect questions are:-